 There are three Cs to getting the kind of job you want and earning the kind of money you want to earn.
 These three Cs basically remain constant throughout your working career.

+- Competence – Be good at what you do.
 The third C is competence.
 In the final analysis it is how good you are and how good you have been in your previous jobs that will determine, more than anything else, how good you can be at the job under consideration.
 Next to your character, your level of competence will be the single most important factor in determining your success in your career.
 This is why you must be continually working to maintain and upgrade your levels of competence through personal study all your working life.

 Every employer has had a certain amount of experience with both good and bad employees.
 For this reason every employer has a pretty good idea of what he or she wants more of.
 Here are the big seven:

 In every study, it has been found that fully 76 percent of the productivity and contribution of an employee will be determined by his or her level of intelligence.
 Intelligence in this sense means the ability to plan, to organize, to set priorities, to solve problems, and to get the job done.
 Intelligence refers to your level of common sense and your practical ability to deal with the day-to-day challenges of the job.
 The key to demonstrating your intelligence is for you to ask intelligent questions.
 One of the hallmarks of intelligence that is immediately evident is curiosity.
 The more you ask good questions and listen to the answers, the smarter you appear.

 Leadership is the willingness and the desire to accept responsibility for results.
 It’s the ability to take charge, to volunteer for assignments, and to accept accountability for achieving the required results of those assignments.

 The mark of the leader is that he or she does not make excuses.
 You demonstrate your willingness to be a leader in the organization by offering to take charge of achieving company goals and then committing yourself to performing at high levels.